 Making a difference

 Although you know your employees well, every one of them will have a unique medical history.
 This is why we think it’s important to treat every claim on an individual basis.
-The below scenario demonstrates how Group Critical Illness cover works and how it could benefit your workforce:
+The following fictional scenario demonstrates how Group Critical Illness cover works and how it could benefit your workforce:

 Your employee, your mutual benefits